Isabella Breviary: Sanctoral

 The largest number of illustrations can be found in the Proprium Sanctorum or Sanctoral, 81 of the 178 feasts are illustrated with a miniature.
 The Sanctoral contains almost half of the 170 miniatures illuminating the manuscript.
 The choice of ventilation depends on the 'use' of the breviary.
 In a breviary for use Dominican people will make different selections than in a breviary for Cistercian use.
-The choice of the saints to represent, aside from the major saints that are found in any breviary, depends of course on the “use” of the breviary but also on the preferences of the customer or the person for whom the book was intended.
-Considering that this manuscript was made for Dominican use, the Dominican saints like Dominic, Thomas Aquinas, Peter of Verona, Vincent Ferrer, Catherine of Siena and Procopius take an important place.
+The choice of the saints to represent, aside from the major saints that are found in any breviary, depends of course on the "use" of the breviary but also on the preferences of the customer or the person for whom the book was intended.
+Considering that this manuscript was made for Dominican use, Dominican saints including Dominic, Thomas Aquinas, Peter of Verona, Vincent Ferrer, Catherine of Siena and Procopius take an important place.

-Also here, small pictures were used as a kind of bookmarks but also to illustrate the symbols of the saint with possibly a representation of his martyrdom, or a special event in his life.
+Also here, small pictures were used as a kind of bookmark but also to illustrate the symbols of the saint with possibly a representation of his martyrdom, or a special event in his life.
 In the list below, one can see a full list of the miniatures, with a brief description.
 The page-wide miniatures are included in the list.
 The dates of the holidays in this list may differ from the dates that can be found in the modern Calendar of saints because the Dominican calendar sometimes differs from the Roman calendar some feast-days have changed since the Middle Ages.